 We've made a leap forward in technical innovation and kept the Italian theme going by using FSA's BB386EVO on this frame.
 BB386EVO is specifically designed to both optimise construction for carbon frames, and offer even more increased levels of drivetrain stiffness than previous systems.
 It's supported by FSA, and also has cup designs to allow 24mm Shimano standard axles to work in the frame, and also even allows you to use BB386EVO cranks in even a standard threaded bottom bracket!

 To accompany this awesome frame and complete the frameset package, we've chosen Deda's Monocoque RS full carbon fork.
 It's one of the the highest quality forks around tested best in back to back analysis from our riders.
-At just 330g it's incredibly light, but tracks incredibly well due to perfect material positioning.
+It's incredibly light, but tracks incredibly well due to perfect material positioning.
 The headtube and fork are of course tapered 1.5in to 1.125in standard, and take an FSA C40 headset (Not Included).

 |Approx. Frame Weight (g)||TBC|